VirmarSosa/belly-button-challenge/README.md

 Following files are attached:

-•	index.html: Main page with an interactive dashboard
+•	index.html: Main page with an interactive dashboard.

 •	app.js: Main JavaScript file for handling and displaying data.

 •	bonus.js: Bonus JavaScript file for two types of gauge chart.